mendix/docs/content/en/docs/releasenotes/control-center/_index.md

 #### New Features

-* We have centralized app team roles at the company level.
-This enhances your ability to govern access across all Mendix applications and also enables the programmatic assignment of app team roles via [the Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
-You can migrate the old app-level app team roles to centralized company-level app team roles on the [Roles & Permissions](/control-center/roles-and-permissions/#migrate-centralized-roles) page.
+* We have centralized project roles at the company level.
+This enhances your ability to govern access across all Mendix projects and also enables the programmatic assignment of project roles via [the Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
+You can migrate your project roles to the centralized company-level project roles on the [Roles & Permissions](/control-center/roles-and-permissions/#migrate-centralized-roles) page.
+We expect you to complete the migration by January 1, 2025.

 ### September 5, 2024